nova0821/iotjs-wiki/IoT.js-Package.md

 ### Adding your account

-You may have to register your account if you plan to publish some packages
+You may have to register your account if you plan to publish some packages, for example,
 ```
 npm set init.author.name "Your Name"
 npm set init.author.email "you@example.com"
 npm set init.author.url "http://yourblog.com"
 npm adduser
 ```
+Please set to your real name and email address. url is optional.

 ### Publish a package